Killing of Tyler Cassidy: Family's appeal to the UN

 Following the closing of the case by Australian police and determining that the officers acted within the bounds of their duty, Cassidy's mother, Shani Cassidy, appealed to the United Nations for a review of the process by which fatal police shootings are investigated by the Victoria Police Homicide Squad.
 The author of the UN submission, Anna Brown, expected no additional evidence regarding the investigation to be elicited.
 Among the complaints were allegations of poor investigative police work.
 Three of the four police officers involved attended a police function where alcohol was served the night before the fatal shooting occurred, but no alcohol or drug testing was administered at the time of the incident.
-Ten shots were fired but no bullets were recovered from the crime scene.
-Dods received a private phone call from his commanding officer immediately after the event; an issue Dods himself was highly critical about when cross examined.
+Ten shots were fired, but no bullets were recovered from the crime scene.
+Dods received a private phone call from his commanding officer immediately after the event, an issue about which Dods himself was highly critical when cross-examined.
 Gunshot residue testing was significantly delayed, possibly leading to inconclusive results.
 No reconstruction was requested of the officers.

 Police integrity

 Shani Cassidy made complaints over the integrity of Victoria Police.
-She alleged that her son's name was disclosed to the media as well as a "demonising" report of the incident after less than three hours of it occurring.
+She alleged that her son's name was disclosed to the media, as well as a "demonising" report of the incident less than three hours after it occurred.
 Assistant Commissioner Cartwright, then the appointed officer for communicating with the media regarding the event, was accused of disclosing Cassidy's name by the family's counsel, but Victoria Police has strongly denied these accusations.

-At one time Shani Cassidy was secretly recorded by homicide detectives during an interview.
-Her appeal to the UN raised her complaint that following the incident Victoria Police attempted to exculpate themselves.
+At one time, Shani Cassidy was recorded secretly by homicide detectives during an interview.
+Her appeal to the UN raised her complaint that following the incident, Victoria Police attempted to exculpate themselves.

 In June 2015, The Age reported that this Wikipedia page had been edited by Victoria Police at least 17 times up until November 2014, apparently to give a more favourable impression of the officers' conduct and the subsequent investigation.

 Debate over use of tasers

 Former chief commissioner of Victoria Police Christine Nixon has suggested that Cassidy's death prompted further community debate about the use of tasers by Victoria Police.
 In 2010, tasers were trialed in Bendigo and Morwell "because of the high use of OC spray, incidents involving people with a mental illness, sieges and instances where offenders have used weapons".
 In 2016, tasers were made more widely available to Victoria Police.
-Deputy Commissioner Wendy Steendam said "What Tasers do for our members is to actually offer them another option in resolutions of incidents where they're having violent confrontations or where people are attempting to self-harm."
+Deputy Commissioner Wendy Steendam said, "What Tasers do for our members is to actually offer them another option in resolutions of incidents where they're having violent confrontations or where people are attempting to self-harm."